 The Capilano Suspension Bridge is 450 feet (137m) long and 230 feet (70m) above the canyon floor.
 Because it hangs freely between the supports on either end, it sways and bounces as you walk across it.
 This gives the illusion that it’s risky, but the bridge has been designed for complete safety.
 The most impressive feature of the bridge is visible only on paper: its incredible capacity.

 How much weight can the bridge support?
-Apparently the number of pounds (or kilograms) is so high that a new unit of measurement had to be invented to express it: the airplane.
-Depending on which literature you read, the bridge can support the weight of fifty 747s or ten “heavy-duty military fighter planes,” each of which, presumably, is five times the weight of a 747—depending on the exchange rate, of course, and whether the plane is actually in flight.
-These statistics are intended to reassure tourists that the bridge can definitely hold as many people as can fit on it at any given time and that they, their children, and their video cameras are perfectly safe.
-Personally, I’d find the statement more meaningful if it said something like “can support the weight of the entire population of the city of Burnaby”—which, if my math is correct, is true.
-That’s 200,000 people, more or less.
+Apparently the number of pounds (or kilograms) is so high that it can be expressed only in metaphorical terms.
+I’ve read literature claiming the bridge can support the weight of fifty 747s or ten “heavy-duty military fighter planes,” each of which, presumably, is five times the weight of a 747—depending on the exchange rate and whether the plane is actually in flight.
+I think those statistics are wrong, however, because the bridge’s official website says it can hold “up to 96 full grown elephants,” which according to my back-of-the-envelope calculation works out to only about three 747s (give or take, depending on whether you’re talking about African or Asian elements, and whether they’re male or female).
+Whether you measure in pounds, airplanes, or elephants, these statistics are intended to reassure tourists that the bridge can definitely hold far more people than can fit on it at any given time and that they, their children, and their cameras are perfectly safe.